charliecalvert/CloudNotes/Assignments/WalkingMap.md

 ### Details on creating walks.

-Create at least three walks.
+Create at least three walks and place them all in a file called **WalkingMap.md**.
 Pick walks that you enjoy.
 If you like downtown Bellevue or Seattle best, then map your walks there.
 If you prefer to walk in the Issaquah Alps, then that is fine to.
 You could have one walk on Tiger, another along the Seattle waterfront.
 It's up to you.

 Each walk should have: